EllaTheCat/dopamine-2020/README.md

 - cfg00 - Classic bindings
 - cfg01 - Numpad bindings
-- cfg02 - Cluster bindings
+- cfg02 - Cluster bindings.
 - cfg03 - Reserved
 - cfg04 - Primary bindings
 - cfg05 - Secondary bindings
 - cfg06 - Reserved
 - cfg07 - Settings (non-executable)
 - cfg08 - Settings (executable)
-- cfg09 - Settings (i3bar)
+- cfg09 - Settings (i3bar, debug mode)

 There's nothing to stop competent users editing "cfg" files, and this is to be encouraged.
-Use ".git/info/exclude" to prevent overwriting by 'git pull', don't use .gitignore.
+Use ".git/info/exclude" to prevent overwriting by 'git pull', please don't use .gitignore.

 I concede that the decisions about the contents of each "cfg" file will need reviewing, so "i3-config" won't become stable in git overnight.
 Eggs, omelettes.

-## Multiple machines, one config
-It is going to happen, but things need to shake down and stabilise first.

-For this to work, "make" must be run before i3.
-One way is to log out, drop to the Linux console, run "make" and then either log in again or restart/shutdown.

 ## Three modes, one key to bind them